-Over the course of the CFB150 celebration of the 150th season of college football, many will try selling you on the idea that some Ivy League team from the 1800s was among the greatest of all-time based on an opinion.
+Over the course of the CFB150 celebration of the 150th anniversary of college football, many will try selling you on the idea that some Ivy League team from the 1800s was among the greatest of all-time based on an opinion.
 But that’s not fair.

 That old school team would lose to the 2018 Clemson backups by 419 points.